School of Nursing

 Do most students work during the FNP program?

-On occasion, students are able to work part-time may be able to work during the program, usually a maximum of 8-16 hours/weekend.
+Occasionally, students who work part-time may be able to work during the program, usually a maximum of 8-16 hours/weekend.
 We do find that overextension has been the #1 reason students have struggled in courses.
 Once clinical requirements increase, fewer work hours are possible.
-You will be getting 1,000 clinical hours in addition to a comprehensive didactic content requiring ~40 hours/week of studying.
+You will get 1,000 clinical hours in addition to comprehensive didactic content requiring ~40 hours/week of studying.
 This doesn’t leave much time for self-care and work outside of school.
-Consider that this is the only time you will have to submerge yourself in this level of clinical education, moving towards becoming a competent Family Nurse Practitioner capable of effectively managing acute and chronic health needs of those 2 days old, 90 years old, and everyone in between!
+Consider that this is the only time you will have to submerge yourself in this level of clinical education, moving towards becoming a competent Family Nurse Practitioner capable of effectively managing acute and chronic health needs of those 2 days old, 90 years old, and everyone in between.

 When are the courses and clinical experiences offered?